postmanlabs/postman-flows/docs/blocks.md

 ---

 ### Check
-The *Check* block accepts input fro 2 sources and lets you write expressions with the new [Expression input](https://github.com/postmanlabs/postman-flows/discussions/124).
+The *Check* block accepts input from 2 sources and lets you write expressions with the new [Expression input](https://github.com/postmanlabs/postman-flows/discussions/124).
 If the condition resolves to `True` it passes the data through otherwise burns the data away.

 | Port (`symbol`) | Type | Description |
 | --- | --- | --- |